|

 always a good idea to operate the filter during periods of

-remove silt that might otherwise settle
+use, as this helps remove silt that might otherwise settle

 to the bottom.
 Breaking up the filter run into 2 separate

 periods is a good idea.
-If your pool is being maintained
+I f your pool is being maintained

 with a chlorine feeder, chlorination only occurs while the